seanngpack/feeling-blue-cpp/docs/demo/demo.rst

 The notify callback is asynchronous and will return at any point in time.
 Passing member functions is really powerful because you can do things such as update an instance variable when notified.

-If you're passing the same function to multiple characteristic notifications, then just make sure your funciton is thread-safe, this applies to both member and non-member functions.
+If you're passing the same function to multiple characteristic notifications, then just make sure your function contents are thread-safe, this applies to both member and non-member functions.